 The study demonstrated that:

-47% of patients treated in residential rehabilitation services achieved abstinence after five years vs. 35% of those in community-based services.
+- 47% of patients treated in residential rehabilitation services achieved abstinence after five years compared to 35% of those in community-based services.

-It is interesting to note that in this particular study those who are receiving a methadone prescription are described as ‘abstinent’.
+It is interesting to note that in this particular study, those receiving a methadone prescription as a drug substitute are described as ‘abstinent’.